phightower-squiz/squiz-boilerplate/app/templates/README.md

 This will remove any content output in the destination directory.
 Useful for purging the directory before a rebuild. **Note:** this will remove the entire directory.

 # Revision History

+## `3.0.0`
+* Fixed an issue where selecting an IE 8 compatible project still resulted in jQuery 2.+ being installed
+* Removal of bootstrap and bourbon as generator options, these have been moved to external modules to be included as required.
+* Mixins adjusted to be more consistent and also to allow the option of using a mixin vs a placeholder.
+With some instances of usage libsass got confused and broke rules out of containing @media queries.
+* Incorporated a bunch of changes from more recent best practice into the boilerplate template
+* HTML Parser has been re-written removing `grunt-usemin` and a few other now redundant packages.
+This brings some changes to the way the import and build directives are used which has prompted the major semver number update.
+* Added `import:markdown` parser
+* Added `import:browswerify` parser
+* Huge batch of updated modules to support the updated parsing syntax
+* New documentation option that parses local README.md to create a documentation site build at `docs`.
+Can be run by adding the argument `--docs` to the end of any grunt command.
+* Added a `--file` argument that can be supplied the name of a html file located in `source/html`.
+When used only this file will be built which can save on unnecessary processing time if there are many files and `grunt serve` is being used.

 ## `2.1.0`
 * Added deferred module loading for `test` and `optimise` grunt tasks